rabbitmq/ra-kv-store/jepsen/jepsen.rakvstore/README.md

 tests the RA KV Store cluster as a set (a collection of distinct elements stored in the same key).
 The `register` workload is more general but also more "expensive" (understand more resource-consuming when it comes to find bugs) than the `set` test.

+The `combined` nemesis creates a network partition and randomly kills the Erlang VM or Erlang processes on random nodes (`--random-nodes` option) during the partition.
+The network partition strategy can be chosen with the `--network-partition-nemesis` option when using the `combined` nemesis, the default being `random-partition-halves`.

 ## Usage (Vagrant)